bloovis/csup.mirror/www/crscope.md

 crscope -l
 ```

-This mode is used by MicroEMACS, and it could possibly be used other editors
+This mode is used by MicroEMACS, and it could possibly be used by other editors
 that have cscope integration.
 This mode implements only the following search types:

 * 0 - inexact name search (partially-qualified or unqualified names)